-Technology is used in a variety of sectors within a business.
-Some might argue it is used in every sector!
-As technology changes, organizational leaders are finding new ways to leverage their tools in order to increase efficiencies and keep up with industry trends.
-Today, we have broken down 5 upcoming technological trends that we see as important factors that will continue to impact businesses in the future.
+As technology changes, business owners are finding new ways to use tools to increase efficiencies and keep up with industry trends.
+Today, we highlight five technological trends that will continue to impact your business today and in the future.

-Organizational leaders are finding themselves asking when they are starting their transition to cloud technology… it is no longer a choice for many businesses.
+Business owners are realizing that they need to start their transition to cloud technology: it’s no longer a choice for many businesses.
 This is because so many companies have seen great benefits from the transition.
 Salesforce found that 94% of businesses claimed they saw an improvement in security after switching to the cloud.
 Meanwhile, 53% of businesses saw faster revenue growth compared to their competitors.

-Often, it is these devices that have many “work -in-progress” documents with important information.
-Therefore, backing up your endpoints is a significant step.
-Many cyberattacks are executed through ransomware and phishing attacks.
+Cybercriminals execute cyberattacks on these devices through ransomware and phishing attacks.
 In order for the attacker to be successful, a member from the organization must follow the attacker’s request.
 Your network may be secure, but if employees don’t know how to spot signs of a cyberattack your organization could still fall victim.
-The implementation of employee training is the first and most important step to educating your staff on the subject.
+Implementing employee training is the first step to educating your staff on the subject.

-It has been predicted that organizations will also be increasing their budget and having a larger focus on network security monitoring and threat detection.
-A network monitoring system includes the collection and analysis of warnings signs that can detect and immediately respond to any cyber intrusions.
+Experts expect that organizations will also be increasing their budget and focusing on network security monitoring and threat detection.
+A network monitoring system includes the collection and analysis of warning signs that can detect and immediately respond to any cyber intrusions.

-- Artificial Intelligence (AI) will continue to impact business decision making:
+3. Artificial Intelligence (AI) will continue to impact business decision making

 5G is the fifth generation of cellular capability.
-Many say that 5G is still at its beginning stages, but in the next year we are expected to see many more 5G devices launch.
+While 5G is still in its infancy, we’re expecting to see many more 5G devices launch.
 This means that businesses need to start considering the implications.

-When organizational leaders discuss 5G most talk about gigabit speed.
-With the increase in speed, one of the most common transformations will be in reducing communication delays.
-Businesses that rely on IoT (Internet of Things) technology will also see improvements as it will be easier and faster to connect multiple devices in order to provide insight into data about business operations.
+When business owners discuss 5G, most talk about speed.
+With this increase in speed, one of the most common transformations will be reducing communication delays.
+Businesses that rely on IoT (Internet of Things) technology will also see improvements.
+With 5G, it will be easier and faster to connect multiple devices to provide insight into data about business operations.
 5G will also allow for a leap forward with applications that use Artificial Intelligence or Augmented Reality.
-Currently, these types of technology need a Wi-Fi connection, but with 5G these tools will be much more accessible and greatly expand what businesses can do.
+Currently, these types of technology need a Wi-Fi connection, but with 5G these tools will be much more accessible and can greatly expand what businesses can do.

-- Growing the Security Measures you have in place:
+5. Growing the Security Measures you have in place

 Small businesses will continue to be interested in growing the amount of security measures they have in place in order to protect against cybercrime.
-This makes perfect sense given the trends of strong advancements in technology and the cyberattacks against end-users.
-Attackers are finding new vulnerabilities and it is up to leaders in the tech industry to find proactive ways to keep organizational data safe and secure.
+This makes perfect sense given the trends of strong advancements in technology.
+Attackers are finding new vulnerabilities and it is up to tech industry leaders to find proactive ways to keep organizational data safe and secure.
 Implementing key practices such as firewall security, strong authentication passwords, a secure Wi-Fi network and data backup plans are great places to start.
-With organizations finding new ways to collect and leverage data, new security measures will continue to be put into place to keep both organizations and their customers protected.
+With organizations finding new ways to collect and leverage data, new security measures will continue to keep both organizations and their customers protected.